Who Should You Sue if Injured By a Drunk Driver?

 One complication of the dram shop law is that if a commercial bar or restaurant worker issued for a personal injury claim, then the defendant may elect to assign part of the responsibility to the drunk driver.
 That would mean that the liability would then be shared between the driver and the person who served alcohol to the driver.
 This would be similar to a situation in which someone was injured through the proven negligence of two or more other parties.
 For example, say you were hit by a truck driver who was speeding at the time of the collision.
 Subsequent investigation showed that the driver was employed without any background checks and had had previous experience of negligent driving.
 Both the truck company and the driver may both be jointly liable.
 In these cases of shared liability, you would need an attorney to prepare a convincing case to determine how much can be demanded from each at-fault party.

-Contact Injury Lawyer San Antonio for Effective Representation
+Contact a McAllen Personal Injury Lawyer for Effective Representation

-If you, or a loved one, have been injured by a drunk driver, whatever the circumstances, you should contact Injury Lawyer San Antonio.
-Because of the complications of Texas alcohol liability laws and the proportionate responsibility act, it can be difficult to sue a negligent driver without professional legal help.
-You can contact Injury lawyer San Antonio at 956-631-3535.
+If you, or a loved one, have been injured by a drunk driver, whatever the circumstances, Because of the complications of Texas alcohol liability laws and the proportionate responsibility act, it can be difficult to sue a negligent driver without professional legal help.
+You can contact our skilled McAllen personal injury lawyers at 210-646-9100.